Former UK PM Major vows legal action to block suspension of parliament

-Boris Johnson, the favorite to become the next prime minister, has refused to rule out suspending parliament to ensure Britain leaves the European Union on Oct.
+Boris Johnson, the favourite to become the next prime minister, has refused to rule out suspending parliament to ensure Britain leaves the European Union on Oct.
 31, with or without a deal.

 Major told BBC Radio on Wednesday that Queen Elizabeth would have to approve any request to prorogue parliament.